DataDog/documentation/content/en/tracing/_index.md

 Distributed tracing headers are language agnostic.
 A trace started in one language may propagate to another (for example, from Python to Java).

-Datadog APM and Distributed Tracing is offered as an upgrade to the Pro and Enterprise plans.
+Datadog APM & Distributed Tracing is offered as an upgrade to the Pro and Enterprise plans.
 A free 14-day trial is available.
 Registered users can visit the [APM page of the Datadog application][1] to get started.

 {{< whatsnext desc="Get started with Datadog APM">}}
     {{< nextlink href="/agent/apm" >}}Configure your Agent to collect your Application Traces{{< /nextlink >}}